-Michael represents taxpayers in controversies with the Internal Revenue Service, the California Franchise Tax Board, and the California State Board of Equalization.
-He also has extensive experience in the taxation of real estate investments, including tax-deferred exchanges under Section 1031 of the Internal Revenue Code.
+Michael represents taxpayers in controversies with the Internal Revenue Service, the California Franchise Tax Board, and the California Department of Tax and Fee Administration.
+He also has extensive experience in the taxation of real estate investments, including tax-deferred exchanges and qualified opportunity zone funds.

-Michael has represented clients in all aspects of corporate law, including mergers, acquisitions, acquisition financings, asset-based credit facilities, debt restructurings, securities offerings, and entity formations.
-These transactions have included companies in the manufacturing, distribution, import, health care, gaming, maritime, aircraft, and agricultural industries, as well as government entities.
+Michael has represented clients in all aspects of corporate law, including mergers, acquisitions, reorganizations, securities offerings, and entity formations.
+These transactions have included companies in the manufacturing, distribution, import, health care, gaming, and agricultural industries, as well as government entities.

 Areas of Expertise

 - Represented individuals and business entities in tax controversy matters before the United States Tax Court, the Internal Revenue Service, the Franchise Tax Board, and the Department of Tax and Fee Administration.

 - Represented clients in nontaxable and taxable mergers and acquisitions, recapitalizations, and restructuring matters, including tax planning and structuring.

 - Represented clients in general corporate practice, including distribution agreements, licensing agreements, tax planning, and corporate governance.